 Struggling to land a job at all — This is the worst-case scenario.
 Not only is the job market ultra competitive, but those who have lost a job are interviewing for new ones with urgency that sometimes comes across as desperation.
 The more times a person gets rejected from a job, the more desperate they become and the more it impacts them during job interviews.
 The unfortunate truth is that those who are laid off during a recession are at a disadvantage because recruiters are more likely to hire people that are already employed.

 How To Know If A Recession May Impact Your Career

 There will be some common sense signs such as the state of your industry and overall health of the company you work for, but beyond that there are typically six strong indicators that your job is at risk during a recession.

 The biggest indicator starts with doing an honest self-assessment about yourself because if you don't have a long-term career goal in place, you are vulnerable to losing your job during a recession.

 If you're currently just getting by at your job but you can't define what you do particularly well or the value you provide the company, that's a major red flag.

-A solid long-term career goal is a 2-5 year plan that highlights the skills and expertise that you provide to a company and what the company's return on investment will be if they hire you.
+A solid long-term career goal involves a 2-5 year plan that highlights the skills and expertise that you provide to a company and what the company's return on investment will be if they hire you.
 This is all about creating and maintaining your personal brand.
 Your career goal should also include a plan for how you want to continue to grow professionally.

 While having this plan in place doesn't make you recession-proof, it will put you in a better position if the worst-case scenario does occur!

 How To Prepare Your Career For A Recession

 Nothing in this world is foolproof but there are certainly steps that you can take now at your current job that will make you less vulnerable during a recession.

-It all starts with being an engaged employer who strives to always exceed expectations at work.
+It all starts with being an engaged employee who strives to always exceed expectations at work.